Nate Lowe Player Props: Rangers vs. Angels

-On Monday, Nate Lowe (batting .190 in his past 10 games) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 8:05 PM ET.
+The Texas Rangers, including Nate Lowe (.205 batting average in his past 10 games), battle starting pitcher Lucas Giolito and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Giants.

 Nate Lowe Game Info & Props vs. the Angels